luuppiry/luuppi-larpake/README.md

 #### Database
-`SQLite` `Dapper`
+`PostgreSQL` `Dapper`

-The web API uses SQLite database to store all the data created by user clients.
-Dapper ORM is used in the C# code to map sql queries into.
+The web API uses PostgreSQL database to store all the data created by user clients.
+Dapper ORM is used in the C# code to map sql query results into objects.
 For those interested, database graphs can be found `Wiki` -pages under `Database Graphs` ([here](https://github.com/henrivain/Larpake/wiki/Diagrams)).

-Production setup might move databases later to something like PostgreSQL.

 #### Api Events